onja-org/w2_bootstrap_layouts_and_components/README.md

 1. **🎯 Guided Code**: Complete code examples to learn new concepts
 2. **🔍 Fill-in-the-Blanks**: Strategic gaps marked with `****` for you to figure out
 3. **💡 Pattern Recognition**: Using Bootstrap class patterns you've already learned

+> ![NOTE]
+> Some Bootstrap components require JavaScript to function properly, such as the forms we use in this lab.
+The JavaScript is included for you, and you don't need to worry about it.

+> ![NOTE]
+> Each exercise contains important information about the classes you'll need to use.
+These classes are the foundation of styling with Bootstrap, and it is the purpose of this lab to familiarize you with them.

 ### Bootstrap Classes Cheat Sheet